YoannaLa/Boutique_crossFit/READMETesting.md

 ![](images/testing/javaScript.png)

-However, I had an issue wtih the payment stripe on the site (see below) so I kept the code as it is to keep the website working.
+This changed has caused and  issue with the payment stripe on the site (see below) so I kept the code as it is to keep the website working.

 ![](images/testing/StripeIssue.png)